-Many vendors and organizations alike see opportunity in the nebulous realm of risk quantification.
-As we’ve seen before, risk quantification is nothing new to the world - dating back to sailing ship voyagers, as CyberSaint Chief Product Officer Padraic O’Reilly pointed out, and catalyzed by insurance organizations.
-Yet quantifying risk in the digital world has proven a unique challenge, for many reasons.
-As Padraic points out “there simply isn’t enough data.”
+Many vendors and organizations alike see opportunity and necessity in the nebulous realm of cyber risk quantification.
+As we’ve seen before, risk quantification and risk modeling is nothing new to the world - dating back to sailing ship voyagers, as CyberSaint Chief Product Officer Padraic O’Reilly pointed out, and catalyzed by insurance organizations.
+Yet quantifying risk in the digital world has proven a unique challenge, for many reasons - the first of which, as Padraic points out “there simply isn’t enough data.”

-The highest level function for risk quantification is further bridging the gap between business and technical leaders.
-Boards of directors and executives are programmed to quantify risk in their sleep, and yet these new digital risks facing them are a completely different embodiment.
+The highest level function for cyber risk quantification is further bridging the gap between business and technical leaders.
+Boards of directors and executives are trained to quantify risk in their sleep, and yet these new digital risks facing them are a completely different embodiment.

-One of the great driving forces for both vendors and CISO’s alike to establish best practices for cyber risk quantification is the fact that the lines between digital and physical risk are becoming blurred.
-As Yahalom stated - “it’s not just that the lines are becoming blurred, cyber is integrating with existing risk models.”
-In this case, cyber risk is not just a matter for CISO’s, it is paramount for business leaders to have the means to quantify these new forms of risk as moving forward they will have a massive impact on all other risks.
+One of the great driving forces for both vendors and CISO’s alike to establish best practices for quantitative risk management is the fact that the lines between digital and physical risk are becoming blurred.
+Yahalom expounded on this point saying that “it’s not just that the lines are becoming blurred, cyber is integrating with existing risk models.”
+In this case, cyber risk is not just a matter for CISO’s, it is paramount for business leaders to have the means to quantify these new forms of risk to the business as moving forward they will have a massive impact on all other risks.

-Given that cyber risk quantification is still in its infancy, CISO’s need to focus on firstly starting to quantify risk with the tools available today.
+Given that cyber risk quantification models are still in their infancy, CISO’s need to focus on taking meaningful measurements that help senior leadership make the most informed decisions.
 Whether NIST 800-30, FAIR, or a simply three-by-three matrix, starting is the most important step.
-When selecting a framework to start with, though, it is most important to be able to justify and explain the process behind the framework.
-The best answer, for now, is one that allows your organization to begin documenting risk in the most transparent way possible and continue delivering value to senior level stakeholders.
+When selecting a framework to build a risk management program around, though, it is most important to be able to justify and explain the process behind the framework.
+The best answer, for now, is one that allows your organization to begin analyzing information risk in the most transparent way possible and delivering those risk scenarios to senior level stakeholders.